-After moving and roaming in and out of Texas, Bryce Gilmore, owner and executive chef of Barley Swine and Odd Duck, finally settled down and allowed his roots to grow in Austin.
-His journey from bussing tables to managing a restaurant has been one that has spanned over ten years and had him migrating from Texas to San Francisco, to Colorado and back.
-With all his experience and know-how, Gilmore was honored in 2011 to be named a Food & Wine Best New Chef and a 2011 James Beard Foundation Award (JBFA) semifinalist for Rising Star Chef.
-In March 2012, Barley Swine was named one of GQ Magazine’s Best New Restaurants.
-Gilmore was again honored by JBFA as a semifinalist Rising Star Chef 2013 and was finalist in the Best Chef Southwest category in 2013, 2014, 2015, 2016 and 2017.
+Bryce Gilmore is the owner and executive chef of Barley Swine, Odd Duck and Sour Duck Market in Austin, TX.
+His journey from bussing tables to managing a restaurant has been one that has spanned over most of his life and had him migrating from Texas to San Francisco, to Colorado and back.
+After opening Barley Swine, his first brick and mortar in late 2009, Gilmore was named a Food & Wine Best New Chef and James Beard Foundation Award (JBFA) semifinalist for Rising Star Chef in 2011.
+In March 2012, Barley Swine was also named one of GQ Magazine’s Best New Restaurants.
+Both Odd Duck and Sour Duck Market were named Bon Appetit’s Top 50 Best New Restaurants in 2014 and 2018, respectively.
+Gilmore was again honored by JBFA as a semifinalist Rising Star Chef 2013 and a Best Chef Southwest finalist in 2013, 2014, 2015, 2016, 2017 and 2018.